 1. It encourages “coalition building” and campaigning across a broad swath of America

 This is one of those absurdities cranked out by Pragerists that make you wonder exactly what universe those folks have been discovering up their asses.
 Yes, if by “coalition building” you mean making campaign promises that may or may not be kept, then that certainly happens under the present system.
 But why would it happen any less under a popular election?
-With everyone’s vote counting the same, candidates would be campaigning for the votes of an entire nation rather than just a handful of swing states.
+Everyone’s vote would count the same (presently, a vote in Wyoming carries nearly 4 times as much weight as a vote in California), so candidates would be campaigning for the votes of an entire nation rather than just a handful of swing states.

 2. It protects against the tyranny of a slim majority

 If you thought number one above was daft, here’s one to leave it in the dust.
-Under the Electoral College, a far slimmer minority is tyrannizing the rest of the country.
+Under the Electoral College, a far slimmer minority is tyrannizing the rest of the country — it’s possible for a candidate to win the electoral vote with as little as 22 percent of the popular vote — and tyrannical minorities are much more tyrannical than tyrannical majorities. (“Pure majorities don’t work”, the presenter proclaims, as if electing the president by popular vote would somehow transform the nation into a “pure majority”.
+It wouldn’t by a long shot.)
 Sure, it’s absolutely important to protect the interests of the minority; but there are surely better ways of doing that than just handing them the keys to the kingdom, as the E.C. sometimes does.
 And it’s worth noting that a great many conservatives have never been opposed to the tyranny of either a minority or a majority when they happen to be a part of it.
 They’ve had no problem, for instance, with Christians mandating their religious dogma into law or heterosexuals discriminating against gays.

 3. It makes it harder to steal votes